jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`soil is wet`      :red:`NOT rain`        :green:`WATER`
   ======================  =====================  =====================

   :red:`DO NOT WATER` if the :green:`soil is dry` AND it did :red:`NOT rain`.
-I want to kill the plants
+I want to kill the plants.

 I do not need to know or memorize every operation, the only operations that I want in this case are: